 This course is designed to provide students with experience in turf equipment servicing procedures.
-Topics covered in this course include servicing of turf power equipment and drive trains, sharpening of rotary and reel mowers, maintaining hydraulic systems and components, and maintaining mowers, utility units, aerators, seeders, roto-tillers, and turf renovation equipment.(Prerequisites: None) (1 credit lecture/1 credit lab)
+Topics covered in this course include servicing of turf power equipment and drive trains, sharpening of rotary and reel mowers, maintaining hydraulic systems and components, and maintaining mowers, aerators, and other related turf equipment.
+Students will also learn about small engines an the maintenance involved to keep them running properly.
+(Prerequisites: None) (2 credits lecture/1 credit lab)